 Practical considerations for practices and PCNs

-With the timeline being extremely tight, practices will have a short amount of time to make some key decisions, and will need to make rapid preparations to be ready to deliver from 1 December.
+With the timeline being extremely tight, practices will have a short amount of time to make some key decisions, and will need to make rapid preparations to be ready to deliver a vaccine.
 Here are some pointers to help with the preparation.

 Your target population